gitter-badger/tynn/docs/managing-dependencies.md

 This command creates a directory `.gs` and starts a shell session.
 In this session, all gems will be installed locally in the `.gs` folder.

-## dep

-Now that we created a gemset, you can use `dep` to keep track of the project dependencies.

-dep uses a `.gems` file to list the required gems with their version number.
+Now that we created a gemset, you can use [dep][dep] to keep track of the project dependencies. dep uses a `.gems` file to list the required gems with their version number.
 This file will be created automatically the first time you add a gem to the list.

 To add tynn to this list, use: